-The following actions control automatic brakina durina the accident:
+The following actions control automatic braking during the accident:

-- When the driver presses the accelerator, the automatic braking does not take place. - When the braking pressure through pressing the brake pedal is greater than the system's braking pressure the vehicle will brake automaticallu. - Multi-collision braking will not be available if there is an anomalu in the ESC sustem.
+• When the driver presses the accelerator, the automatic braking does not take place.

+• When the braking pressure through pressing the brake pedal is greater than the system's braking pressure the vehicle will brake automatically.

+• Multi-collision braking will not be available if there is an anomaly in the ESC system.

-Driving at high speed on icu, slippery wet ground can result in loss of vehicle control and serious injury to the driver and passengers.
+Driving at high speed on icy, slippery wet ground can result in loss of vehicle control and serious injury to the driver and passengers.

-.
-The ESC, ABS, ASR, EDS and the electronic torque control sustem cannot exceed the limits imposed but he laws of phusics.
+The ESC, ABS, ASR, EDS and the electronic torque control system cannot exceed the limits imposed by the laws of physics.
 Always bear this in mind, especially on wet or slippery roads.
 If you notice the systems cutting in, you should reduce your speed immediately to suit the road and traffic conditions.
 Do not be encouraged to take risks by the presence of more safety systems.
 If you do, an accident may occur.

-- Please remember that the accident risk always increases if you drive fast, especially in corners or on a slippery road, or if uou follow too close behind the vehicle in front of you.
-The ESC, ABS, brake assist, EDS and the electronic torque control sustem cannot prevent accidents: risk of accidents! - · Accelerate with caution on slippery surfaces (for example, icy or snow-covered).
-Despite the control sustems, the driven wheels could spin, affecting the stability of the vehicle: risk of accident!
+Please remember that the accident risk always increases if you drive fast, especially in corners or on a slippery road, or if you follow too close behind the vehicle in front of you.
+The ESC, ABS, brake assist, EDS and the electronic torque control system cannot prevent accidents: risk of accidents!

+• Accelerate with caution on slippery surfaces (for example, icy or snow-covered).
+Despite the control systems, the driven wheels could spin, affecting the stability of the vehicle: risk of accident!

-- The ABS and ASR will only operate correctly if the four wheels have identical tyres.
-Any differences in the rolling radius of the tures can cause the sustem to reduce engine power when this is not desired. - The regulating processes of the systems can make noises due to their operation. - If the warning lamp \$\bar{B}\$ or @ lights up, there could be a fault >>> page 84. - Anu modifications made to the vehicle (for example, to the engine, brake system, running agar or to the combination of wheels and tures) may affect the operation of the ABS, ASR and EDS.
+The ABS and ASR will only operate correctly if the four wheels have identical tyres.
+Any differences in the rolling radius of the tyres can cause the system to reduce engine power when this is not desired.

+• The regulating processes of the systems can make noises due to their operation.

+• If the warning lamp \$\overline{1}\$ or (\end{aligned}) lights up, there could be a fault >>> page 86.

+Any modifications made to the vehicle (for example, to the engine, brake system, running gear or to the combination of wheels and tyres) may affect the operation of the ABS, ASR and EDS.